ARM-software/ebbr/source/chapter1-about.rst

   EBBR support can provide methods to make it easier and more reliable to automate the boot sequence of embedded devices.

-  * Identifiers need to be unique across devices, persistent across reboots and firmware updates
+  * All identifiers used within the boot process need to be unique across devices, persistent across reboots and firmware updates. e.g. serial numbers, MAC addresses, USB device ID's.

   * Behaviour and the output need to be consistent, so that the same action or error produces the same output from one boot to the next.